Advanced Finance

 • in this case, Jack enters a short position on futures (obligation to sell the ounces at a specified price).

-1. If Jack hedges with option, he an "insurance" that sets a minimum sale price (strike ) while allowing them to benefit from higher market prices, but they must subtract the cost of the insurance (premium) from their total.
+1. If Jack hedges with option, he has an "insurance" that sets a minimum sale price (strike ) while allowing them to benefit from higher market prices, but they must subtract the cost of the insurance (premium) from their total.

 (Where is the strike price of and is the premium of $110 per ounce)